enviodev/docs/docs/HyperIndex/migration-guide-v1-v2.md

 - isAsync: true
 ```

-- No entity labels or required entities.
+- Removed entity labels and required entities.

 ### Miscellaneous breaking changes and deprecations

-- For rescript, you need to use the built in bigint type instead of the `Ethers.BigInt` type.
+- For ReScript, we moved to the built-in `bigint` type instead of the `Ethers.BigInt.t`.
-- Upgrade to rescript 11 uncurried mode (and use of newer rescript compiler).
+- Need to upgrade to ReScript 11 uncurried mode.
 - The `context.Entity.load` function is deprecated and should be replaced with direct calls to `context.Entity.get` in the loader.
 - The `context.ParentEntity.loadField` functions are deprecated and should be replaced with direct calls to `context.ChildEntity.get`.
+- Remove the `Contract` and `Entity` suffixes from generated code.
 <!-- TODO: lots more to put here -->

 ## Migration Steps